US Citizenship and Immigration Services

 By: Dawn Lurie and Matthew Parker*

 Seyfarth Synopsis: On May 3, 2022, U.S. Citizenship and Immigration Services (USCIS) announced an increase to the automatic extension period for certain Employment Authorization Documents (EADs) from 180 days to 540 days.
-This Temporary Final Rule (TFR) was published on May 4, 2022, will go into effect immediately, and
+This Temporary Final Rule (TFR) was published on May 4, 2022, will

 By: Dawn M. Lurie and Zachary Blas Perez

 Seyfarth Synopsis: USCIS issued long-awaited guidance on how employers should treat certain E and L spouses’ work authorization based on their status when completing the Form I-9.
-USCIS also confirmed that it will mail updated notices to E and L spouses, who previously received an I-797
+USCIS also confirmed that it will mail updated notices to E and L spouses,

 By: Dawn M. Lurie and Zachary Perez

-In response to continued lengthy processing delays, the United States Citizenship and Immigration Services (USCIS) posted guidance in early September offering an extension to the time certain processing receipts (Form I-797) may be used as evidence of lawful status, for conditional permanent residents that have pending applications.
-Conditional
+In response to continued lengthy processing delays, the United States Citizenship and Immigration Services (USCIS) posted guidance in early September offering an extension to the time certain processing receipts (Form I-797) may be used as evidence of lawful status, for conditional permanent residents

 By: Dawn M. Lurie